lsst/dp0-2_lsst_io/data-access-analysis-tools/nb-intro.rst

 .. code-block:: bash

    git config --global user.email yourEmail@yourdomain
-   git config --global user.name GItUsername
+   git config --global user.name GitUsername

 From here, you have three options to update the contents of your "notebooks/tutorial-notebooks/" directory.